vapor-community/tls/README.md

 ### Travis

-Travis builds Swift SSL on both Ubuntu 14.04 and macOS 10.11.
+Travis builds Swift TLS on both Ubuntu 14.04 and macOS 10.11.
 Check out the `.travis.yml` file to see how this package is built and compiled during testing.

 ## Vapor